-Sleep doctors have called it the silent epidemic, with 10% population now estimated as suffering from insomnia.
+Sleep doctors have called it the silent epidemic, with 10% of the population now estimated as suffering from insomnia.

-Writer Sonja Linden will work with Visible Associate Artist, acclaimed director Mike Alfreds, and an ensemble of distinguished older actors to co-create a piece of imaginative theatre exploring sleep, dreams and sleeplessness across a single night in the life of a number of characters.
+Writer Sonja Linden is currently collaborating with Visible Associate Artist and acclaimed director Mike Alfreds, as well as an ensemble of distinguished older actors to co-create a piece of imaginative theatre exploring sleep, dreams and sleeplessness across a single night in the life of six characters.